 If you’re simultaneously looking for adventure with some education built-in, look no further than Ted Talks.
 Here’s a list of some educational, motivational, and inspirational Ted Talks about the outdoors.

-Get Lost in a Book
+Get Lost in a Book to Bring the Outdoors Inside

 If you’re more of a bookworm, we searched through Good Reads.
 Here are the Top Ten most popular outdoor adventure books based on the number of ratings: